MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Suggested footprint analysis process:

-1. Build the MicroEJ Application on Device
+1. Build the MicroEJ Application
 2. Analyze ``SOAR.map`` with the :ref:`memorymapanalyzer`
 3. Analyze ``soar/*.xml`` with an XML editor
 4. Link the MicroEJ Application with the BSP